Ashton Villa: 1859 Brick Mansion Stands Strong in Galveston, Texas

 June 19 became Juneteenth and is the oldest known celebration commemorating the ending of slavery in the United States.
 Even though the Emancipation Proclamation had become official two and a half years before, Texas had resisted the freeing of slaves, and until 1865 there had not been enough Union troops to send to Texas to overcome their resistance.
 As the news spread through Galveston and throughout Texas, former slaves were both shocked and jubilant.
 The day soon became a celebration and highly revered day in Texas with former slaves and descendants making an annual pilgrimage to Galveston.

-Today, Juneteenth is primarily observed in local celebrations but, though there have been some efforts, has never been made an official state holiday in Texas.
-It is also celebrated throughout the country, primarily by African Americans, but has not yet been made a day of national observance in the United States.
+Today, Juneteenth is primarily observed in local celebrations but was officially made a Texas state holiday on January 1, 1980.
+It is celebrated throughout the South, but has not yet been made a day of national observance in the United States.

 On September 8, 1900 the brick walls of Ashton Villa were tested as a massive hurricane hit the island of Galveston, Texas.
 The storm is still the deadliest natural disaster on record in the United States.
 Between 6000-8000 people died in the city of Galveston and casualty estimates for the entire island are as high as 12,000.
 At Ashton Villa, family and friends rode out the storm on the second level where the winds shattered windows and water crept steadily up the grand staircase reaching the tenth step.
 The home stood strong amid leveled buildings and homes all around it.